eric-spoerner/school-district-analysis/README.md

 ## The Data <a name="data"></a>

 Source data is comprised of two files:
-* `schools_complete.csv` contains data for each individual school including:
+* `schools_complete.csv` contains data for **15 high schools** including:
-    * SchoolID
+    * School ID
     * Name
     * Type
-    * Size (student count)
+    * Student Count
-    * Total budget
+    * Total Budget

 * `students_complete.csv` contains records for **39,170 student records**, each affiliated with one of the schools in the other csv.
+Provided fields:
     * Student ID
-    * student_name
+    * Student Name
-    * gender
+    * Gender
-    * grade level
+    * Grade Level
-    * school_name
+    * School Name
-    * reading_score
+    * Reading Score
-    * math_score
+    * Math Score

-These two files were mapped together using the school's name, enabling us to conduct aggregation exercises for the test scores and grade levels.
+These two files were mapped together using the school's name, enabling aggregation exercises for the test scores and grade levels.

 ### Data Cleanliness considerations <a name="cleanliness"></a>

-Student names had to be scrubbed before the initial anlysis due to containing honorifics and professional titles, apparently a common joke among students in this district (e.g. "Mr. Eric Spoerner" or "Eric Spoerner Ph.D" instead of "Eric Spoerner").
+Student names had to be scrubbed before the initial analysis due to containing honorifics and professional titles, apparently a common joke among students in this district (e.g. "Dr. Eric Spoerner" or "Eric Spoerner Ph.D" instead of "Eric Spoerner").

-Data was also subsequently re-calculated to factor in changes to remove 9th graders at Thomas from the sample set.
+In the second analysis, data required recalculation with the omission of remove 9th graders at Thomas from the sample set.
 A widespread cheating scandal was identified among this group, rendering that component of the dataset unreliable.
 All scores belonging to this group were removed from the data set, and excluded from aggregate numbers when calculating grade- and school-level aggregate values.

 ## Code refactor <a name="refactor"></a>